The Masters Apprentices: 1987–present: Reunions and halls of fame

 Despite Keays' earlier announcement, the band reunited on subsequent occasions including the Gimme Ted benefit concert on 9 March 2001, and the Long Way to the Top national concert tour during August–September 2002, which featured a host of the best Australian acts of the 1950s, 1960s and 1970s.
 The tour was inspired by the ABC-TV series Long Way to the Top broadcast in August 2001.
 Keays featured on "Episode 2: Ten Pound Rocker 1963–1968" where he discussed the UK migrant influence on their early work and "Undecided"; and in "Episode 3:Billy Killed the Fish 1968–1973" where he described pioneering pub rock and the band's groupies.
 The classic line-up of Burgess, Ford, Keays and Wheatley reformed although Wheatley only performed for a couple of the concerts and was subbed by his son, Tim Wheatley.
 Performances of "Because I Love You" and "Turn Up Your Radio" at the final Sydney concert, as well as an interview with promoter Amanda Pelman, feature on the associated DVD, Long Way to the Top: Live in Concert, released in 2002.
 They also appeared at the 9 October 2005 benefit concert in Melbourne for former Rose Tattoo guitarist Lobby Loyde.
 Another performance was at the 2005 clipsal 500, along with Hoodoo Gurus.

 In October 2010, their 1967 debut album, Master's Apprentices, was listed in the top 40 in the book, 100 Best Australian Albums.

 Keays died from pneumonia related to multiple myeloma on 13 June 2014.

-In 2014, at the band's induction to the South Australian Music Hall of Fame, the original Mustangs members reformed as The 1965 Masters Apprentices.
-Mick Bower, Gavin Webb, Brian Vaughton and Rick Morrison joined with Rob Pippan, Ian Politis, Nannette Van Ruiten, Matt MacNamee and vocalist Craig Holden to perform songs from various eras of the band.
+The original line-up reunited in 2014 for the band's induction into the South Australian Music Hall of Fame.
+Founding members Mick Bower, Brian Vaughton, Rick Morrison and Gavin Webb returned to the stage, with Craig Holden stepping in on vocals following Jim Keays' death just weeks earlier.
+Performing songs from across the band's career, the reunion marked the beginning of a new chapter in the history of The Masters Apprentices.

-As of 2020, the band continues in their original five-piece format featuring original members Mick Bower, Brian Vaughton, Gavin Webb and Rick Harrison along with bassist Bill Harrod and lead singer Craig Holden.
+Following the reunion, the band resumed regular live performances with founding members Mick Bower, Brian Vaughton and Gavin Webb, joined by vocalist Craig Holden, bassist Bill Harrod and guitarist Dan Matejcic.
+1960s member Rick Harrison also joined the group from 2017 till 2023.
+The continuing success of the reformed group saw sold-out concerts, appearances at the Adelaide Fringe, major theatre performances and festival appearances across Australia, introducing the band's music to new generations while reconnecting with longtime fans.

-Their bassist and founding member, Gavin Webb, died on 16 April 2024 after a cancer battle.
+Founding bassist Gavin Webb died on 16 April 2024 after living with cancer for six years.
+The band continued under the leadership of founding members Mick Bower and Brian Vaughton and, in 2026, announced that former guitarist Doug Ford would rejoin for select performances, bringing together musicians from both the founding and later line-ups.
+More than sixty years after its formation in Adelaide, The Masters Apprentices remains active, with Bower and Vaughton continuing to perform as the band's longest-serving members and preserving the legacy of one of Australia's pioneering rock groups.